calaldees/teachingWorkshops/teacherEducation/eal.md

 Text 3.
 Our experiment showed that magnets attract some metals.
 Text 4.
 Magnetic attraction occurs only between ferrous metals.

-The four texts demonstrate that it is problematic to talk about overall “profi ciency” in a language without taking into account the context in which the language will be used.
+The four texts demonstrate that it is problematic to talk about overall “proficiency” in a language without taking into account the context in which the language will be used.

-—the registers associated with academic learning may take up to seven years for the learner to develop at a level equivalent to a competent native speaker of the same age.
+the registers associated with academic learning may take up to seven years for the learner to develop at a level equivalent to a competent native speaker of the same age.